"The Gift of the Magi" Analysis and Themes

 Clearly, Della and Jim are barely getting by.
 Their circumstances make it all the more moving that their focus is on each other rather than material things.

-Biblical Allusions in The Gift of the Magi
+Biblical Allusions in the Story

 The most obvious Biblical allusions are in the title and the title's explanation in the concluding paragraph.
 There are two other allusions that make this main one seem less tacked on.